-To better illustrate the aggressiveness and responsiveness properties of different controls, we now study the behavior of different controls responding to impulse disturbance from a periodical On/Off constant-bit-rate (CBR) flow.
-The model is similar to the "square-wave" model used in the simulation study of [21].
-In the experiment, we let the CBR flow alternate between On and Off state, each of which lasts for $t{on}$ and $t{off}$ , respectively.
-The sending rate of the CBR flow during the active period is set to $\gamma$ times C, the capacity of the bottleneck link.
+2) Impulse Response: To better illustrate the aggressiveness and responsiveness properties of different controls, we now study the behavior of different controls responding to impulse disturbance from a periodical ON/OFF constant-bit-rate (CBR) flow.14 The model is similar to the square-wave model used in the simulation study of [23].
+In the experiment, we let the CBR flow alternate between ON and OFF state, each of which lasts for $t{\rm on}$ and $t{\rm off}$, respectively.
+The sending rate of the CBR flow during the active period is set to γ times C, the capacity of the bottleneck link.
 We intend to see the effect of such bandwidth oscillation on the transmission of a long TCP flow using the control under study.
-The results reported here are for C = 1.5Mbps, average end-to-end RTT (including queueing delay) = 100ms, $t{on} = 30$ seconds, $t{off} = 30$ seconds, and $\gamma = 0.5$ .
+The results reported here are for C = 1.5 Mb/s, average end-to-end RTT (including queueing delay) = 100 ms, $t{\rm on}$ = 30 s, $t{\rm off}$ = 30 s, and γ = 0.5.
 Both flows start around time 0 with some random disturbance.
-Figure 15 plots the congestion window value of different controls over time period [80:200].
+Fig. 9(a)-(c) plots the congestion window value of different controls over time period [480:600].

-We also prolong our simulation to repeat this impulse disturbance pattern and measure the average aggressiveness and responsiveness according to our definitions in Section 4 and report these data in Table 5.
-We choose the steady-state error to be one packet within the target window size, and the simulation results are shown in the form of 95% confidence intervals.
+We also prolong our simulation to repeat this impulse disturbance pattern and measure the average aggressiveness and responsiveness according to our definitions in Section IV and report these data in Table V. We choose the steady-state error to be one packet within the target window size, and the simulation results are shown in the form of 95% confidence intervals.

-As expected, standard TCP is highly variable, IIAD and AIMD are the smoothest since the average window size is larger than 10, at the expense of slow response to bandwidth increases.
-With similar smoothness, SIMD is much more aggressive than AIMD, IIAD, and AIAD.
-In addition, AIAD is more
+As expected, standard TCP is highly variable, IIAD and AIMD are the smoothest since the average window size is